metabase/metabase/docs/enterprise-guide/sql-snippets.md

 # SQL snippet folders and permissions

-This article covers **SQL snippet folders**, which are an Enterprise feature for keeping snippets organized and setting permissions.
+This article covers **SQL snippet folders**, which are an Enterprise feature for organizing and permissioning snippets.
 You can learn more about [how SQL snippets work in our User Guide](../users-guide/sql-snippets.md).

-The purpose of snippet folders (and the permissions administrators can set for these folders) is to help teams keep large numbers of snippets organized.
 Folder permissions should not be considered a security feature, but instead a feature that helps with organization and standardization.
 See the [discussion on permissions below](#permissions) for more info.

 ## Folders